 Notes On Alchemical Psychology

-In recent years, the tide seems to be turning, as times have been shifting to yet unknown paradigms.
-The sense of unease with what we hereto considered to be reality grows with every new virtual persona we develop.
-There is little difference between the occult and the virtual, in fact.
-It’s a messy state of affairs, our psyches endure daily more stimuli than they are able to process, giving rise to mental instabilities, overwhelming emotional states, and spiritual uncertainties of a new kind.
-For better, and sometimes, for worse, the ways we understand our nature and heal our pains are increasingly becoming infused with old ways that endured the long period of ridicule, suppression, and not infrequently, persecution.
-An old remedy necessary for the worlds we are now building in thin air.
-In a strange, but somehow, expected way, we are going back to basics, as familiar grounding is scarce, and the rational mind turns out to be the original trickster, after all the enlightenment.
+The tide seems to be turning, times have been shifting to yet unencountered paradigms.
+The sense of unease with what we hereto considered to be reality grows with every new virtual persona we develop on our little patch of screen.
+In my work, and practice, I have come to understand that there is, in fact, very little difference between the occult and the virtual.
+It’s a messy state of affairs if our psyches endure more daily stimuli than they are able to process, thus giving rise to mental instabilities, overwhelming emotional states, and spiritual uncertainties of a new kind.
+For better, and sometimes, for worse, the ways we understand our nature and heal our pains are increasingly becoming infused with ancestral ways that endured through the long period of ridicule, suppression, and not infrequently, persecution.
+An old remedy that has become necessary for the worlds we are now building in thin air.
+In a strange, but somehow, expected way, we are going back to the spiritual basics, as familiar grounding is scarce, and the rational mind turns out to be more a conman than trickster, after all the attempts at its enlightenment.